 On opening, you can enter a reader’s name, date of birth and contact info.
 Just as a word of caution, you may want to check out your school’s policy on taking student photos and adding in data on students to your personal phone.
 Once that info is in, you can begin to assess your reader.
 Here text is read and timed and then you are given comprehension questions.
 By marking correct, ½ (almost), or incorrect, Metassessor will then place the student on a particular tier level and account for levels in all three reading levels.
 In the photo, I am on level one for pre-K/K. A snapshot of my progress is taken and graphed automatically.
 The ability to view interventions in the Intervention History and log in specifics for a session is invaluable for tracking data and will make it easier to be more accurate during IEP time.
 Assessment passages cover pre-K through 12th grade and provide comprehension questions with each passage.

 A great little feature, if you are using a standard curriculum of books, is the text matches by RtI level, author, and title for a student; however these must be inputted directly by the teacher prior to selecting this.
 It may also be used as a nice way to reference successful reads or materials used in a session.

-Being able to share a student’s progress and collaborate with parents or other team members is another bonus with this easy to navigate app.
-Report info includes: The Reader Profile Report: the RtI level, Notes specific to phonemic awareness, phonics, fluency, vocabulary, and comprehension, motivators for a particular child, challenges and recommendations.
+Being able to share a student’s progress and collaborate with parents or other team members is another bonus with this easy to navigate the app.
+Report info includes The Reader Profile Report: the RtI level, Notes specific to phonemic awareness, phonics, fluency, vocabulary, and comprehension, motivators for a particular child, challenges, and recommendations.
 The reports are professional in appearance and are comprehensive.